RonDBlade/avro-with-annotations/README.md

 ## Testing

 The project includes Kotlin tests that verify the nullability behavior of the generated classes.
+For example:
+- `id` field is non-nullable and must be set
+- `age` field is nullable and can be set to null

 ## Dependencies

 - Apache Avro
 - JavaParser
-- javax.annotation-api
+- JetBrains Annotations
 - Kotlin
 - JUnit 5